 Do You Need a Municipal Court Attorney for a Shoplifting or Theft Charge?

-Municipal Courts in New Jersey are the home for cases involving charges of theft and shoplifting.
-While theft may involve something as minor as shoplifting a bag of candy from a convenience store, the consequences for a conviction of theft can be extreme.
+Municipal Courts in New Jersey are the home of cases involving theft and shoplifting charges.
+While theft may involve something as minor as shoplifting a bag of candy from a convenience store, the consequences of a theft conviction can be extreme.
 A conviction for theft in NJ Municipal Court will result in a permanent criminal record detailing the conviction, as well as fines, community service, and possibly even jail time.
-While a defendant may think the sentence handed down will not be harsh, it is important to understand the implications of having a permanent criminal record with a theft conviction on it.
+While a defendant may think the sentence handed down will not be harsh, it is important to understand the implications of having a permanent criminal record with a theft conviction.

 The conviction can significantly harm an individual’s chances of getting a job, getting into a school, or obtaining a professional license.
 Pleading guilty to theft in Municipal Court “just to get it over with” is probably not the best decision you should make alone.
-It is important you seek proper, qualified representation to ensure that you are making the right decision.
+It is important that you seek proper, qualified representation to ensure you make the right decision.

 Call Fredrick P. Niemann, Esq., an Experienced NJ Municipal